 In other genres, the protagonist’s initial problem changes before they accept the quest.
 In Horror, the protagonist ignores the warning and then fulfills their initial goal, or else the initial goal changes.
 Typically, the protagonist decides to investigate the problem and discover the truth of the horror.
 The protagonist is forced to act in order to survive or save others.

 Editor Tip: The protagonist decides to confront danger but you’ll give them a damn good reason to risk their lives.
 Whether it be selfish or altruistic, make it a decision most readers can relate to, a decision made directly from their character flaws rather than sheer stupidity.
+They don’t go in the attic just because they are curious.

 The monster keeps attacking until the protagonist’s situation appears hopeless in the All-Is-Lost Scene at the end of the Middle Build.

 There is a false ending.
-Your protagonist may mistakenly think they’ve solved the problem (as in Alien, where Ripley believes she has outwitted the alien by making it to the escape pod), or that other more skilled and competent characters will solve it for them (as in Evil Dead II, when Annie performs an incantation), only to discover that it’s still up to them.
+Your protagonist may mistakenly think they’ve solved the problem (as in Alien, where Ripley believes she has outwitted the alien by making it to the escape pod), or that other more skilled and competent characters will solve it for them (as in Evil Dead II, when Annie performs an incantation), only to discover that it’s still up to the protagonist.

 Editor Tip: You could use the false villain trope where there is a fake solution and the protagonist (with the help of the real monster) suspects a friend or ally is the monster.
 When the fake threat is contained, the protagonist relaxes, and the real monster reveals itself (usually accidentally).